Remember Roger Bannister?

 Then how do we create the life we desire?

-Most buckled, but some licked their chops, saying, “I love a good challenge.”
+While many buckled, some licked their chops, saying, “I love a challenge.”
 What was up with those weirdos?

 You’ve met people with a fixed mindset.
 They fret over looking good and cover up their mistakes.
 They care about their position in the pecking order.